 First off, chronic throat-clearing creates a vicious cycle.
 Even though you clear your throat to be able to speak more clearly, doing so is actually really hard on your vocal cords.
 It creates short-term relief, but it’s actually causing as much irritation as it gets rid of.
 Clearing your throat causes unnecessary wear and tear on your delicate vocal folds as well as swelling that produces even more saliva that you then want to get rid of by clearing your throat again.
 This all means that if you clear your throat a lot, you’re much more likely to have a constant need to clear your throat.
 Ugh.

-On an even more serious level, untreated, chronic acid reflux can be a sign of or precursor to esophageal or laryngeal cancer
+- Increased risk of cancer: On a more serious note, untreated chronic acid reflux can be a sign of or precursor to esophageal or laryngeal cancer.

 Natural Approaches to Post-Nasal Drip Relief